jamesmandrews/simple-book/README.md

-# BookRender - Markdown Book Renderer
+# Simple Book - Markdown Book Renderer

 An Angular 19 application for rendering Markdown-based books with navigation and a clean reading interface.